Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 However, disregarding other platforms may not be a good idea if your target readers live in an area where Amazon has less sway over the online book market (like Germany or Canada).

 It’s also not ideal if you want to make your book “permafree”, since Amazon only allows limited-time free promos, or if you don’t think your book will get many readers through Kindle Unlimited.
-(Some genres do better than others on KU — find out more in that blog post.)
+(Some genres do better than others on KU — find out more in this blog post.)

 The bottom line: Do your research to figure out what’s right for you.
 We’ve written another post on ebook distribution and the fine print of Amazon exclusivity, so if you’re weighing your options, that’s a great place to start.